Hannelore Schmatz: Body

 For years, Schmatz's remains could be seen by anyone attempting to summit Everest by the southern route.
 Her body was frozen in a sitting position, leaning against her backpack with eyes open and hair blowing in the wind, about 100 m above Camp IV.
+Her body was held in place by her climbing rope during gale gusts until 1982, when an unidentified climber is presumed to have cut the cord.

+In 1980, while travelling through Kathmandu, her husband bought a Leica camera carried by Schmatz during her death from a local vendor for $200.
+Schmatz's husband assumes that someone stole the camera from her body while on the mountain.

 During a 1981 expedition Sungdare Sherpa was the guide again for a new group of climbers.
 He had refused at first due to losing his fingers and toes during the 1979 expedition, but was paid extra by climber Chris Kopcjynski.
 During this climb down as they passed Schmatz's body, Kopcjynski was shocked, thinking it was a tent and stated "We did not touch it.
 I could see she had on her watch still."

-In 1984, police inspector Yogendra Bahadur Thapa fell to his death while trying to recover Schmatz's body on a Nepalese police expedition.
+In October 1984, police inspector Yogendra Bahadur Thapa, 36, and his guide, Ang Dorjee, 35, fell to their deaths while trying to recover Schmatz's body on a Nepalese police expedition.

-British mountaineer Chris Bonington spotted Schmatz from a distance in 1985, and initially mistook her body for a tent until he got a closer look.
+British mountaineer Chris Bonington spotted Schmatz from a distance in April 1985, and initially mistook her body for a tent until he got a closer look.

-Lene Gammelgaard, the first Scandinavian woman to reach the peak of Everest, quotes the Norwegian mountaineer and expedition leader Arne Næss Jr. describing his encounter with Schmatz's remains, in her book Climbing High: A Woman's Account of Surviving the Everest Tragedy (1999), which recounts her own 1996 expedition.
+Lene Gammelgaard, the first Scandinavian woman to reach the summit of Everest, quotes the Norwegian mountaineer and expedition leader Arne Næss Jr. describing his encounter with Schmatz's remains, in her book Climbing High: A Woman's Account of Surviving the Everest Tragedy (1999), which recounts her own 1996 expedition.
 Næss' description is as follows:

-The wind eventually blew Schmatz's remains over the edge and down Kangshung Face.
+The wind eventually blew Schmatz's remains over the edge and down the Kangshung Face.